 Buffalo's Beverly Gray Business Exchange Center helps small business in Western New York, with an emphasis on MWBE and Service-Disabled Veteran-Owned Businesses (SDVOB).
-Among its assets is a clear MWBE certification training guide195 and checklist196 that can serve as models for Rochester-area MWBE certification support organizations to similarly post.
+Among its assets is a clear MWBE certification training guide and checklist that can serve as models for Rochester-area MWBE certification support organizations to similarly post.